-- What status should I choose (fr)?
-A one-man business (as a natural person) or a company (as a legal entity)?
+- What status should I choose ?
+A sole trader (as a natural person) or a company (as a legal entity)?

 - What type of company should I choose?
 (NV – a public limited company, BV – a private limited company, VZW – a non-profit association, etc.)

 The most common company forms are the following:

 - Naamloze vennootschap (NV): a public limited company is the form for companies of a certain size, where raising capital is the main focus.
 Only one founder is needed to set up an NV.

 - Besloten vennootschap (BV): a private limited company is the ‘basic company form’ par excellence.
 Because there are very few mandatory regulations, a BV gives economic operators a lot of room to manoeuvre in forming a company that is ‘made to measure’.
 For example, there is freedom in the articles of association to determine how limited the BV actually is.
 Only one founder is needed to set up a BV.

 - Coöperatieve vennootschap (CV): a cooperative society is a company whose shareholders pursue a cooperative ideal, which explains why it always requires three founders.
 The main purpose of the cooperative society is to meet the needs of its shareholders and it may also serve as a tool to meet the economic or social needs of those shareholders.

 - Vennootschap onder firma (VOF): a general partnership is a partnership entered into between jointly and severally liable partners who have unlimited liability.
 All decisions must be taken unanimously, unless the partnership agreement provides for decisions to be taken by a majority.